A Radiation Exchange Factor Formulation with Proven Non-Negativity and Unconditional Energy Conservation: Physical Correctness

 \subsection{Conservation of Energy}

-At the steady state, energy conservation requires that the source fluxes $\mathbf{q}=\mathbf{C}\mathbf{j}$ calculated from any total radiant power solution vector $\mathbf{j}$ sum to a scalar of zero: $\mathbf{1}^T\mathbf{C}\mathbf{j} = 0$.
-This fundamental physical principle places constraints on the reflection-scattering coefficients and boundary conditions of the proposed exchange factor transformation.
+At the steady state, energy conservation requires that the source fluxes $\mathbf{q}=\mathbf{C}\mathbf{j}$ calculated from any total radiant power solution vector $\mathbf{j}$ sum to a scalar of zero: $\mathbf{1}^\top\mathbf{C}\mathbf{j} = 0$.
+This fundamental physical principle holds unconditionally for the proposed exchange factor formulation.

-\begin{theorem}[Energy Conservation - Uniform Reflection-Scattering Coefficients] Let $\mathbf{F}$ be the row-stochastic exchange factor matrix, and let $\mathbf{b} = \gamma\mathbf{1}$ be the uniform vector of coefficients for the column constant single reflection-scattering matrix $\mathbf{B}$ for some scalar $\gamma \in [0,1)$, and define the remaining system matrices as given by the proposed exchange factor transformation.
+\begin{theorem}[Unconditional Energy Conservation] Let $\mathbf{F}$ be the row-stochastic exchange factor matrix, and let $\mathbf{b}$ be the vector of coefficients for the column constant single reflection-scattering matrix $\mathbf{B}$, and define the remaining system matrices as given by the proposed exchange factor formulation.

 Then for any mixed system $\mathbf{M}\mathbf{j} = \mathbf{h}$ where $\mathbf{M}$ is assembled from rows of $\mathbf{C}$ and $\mathbf{D}$, the sum of the source fluxes equal zero, meaning the energy conservation property holds: